WWE WrestleMania 39 Breaks Ticket Sale Record

-STAMFORD, Conn., August 16, 2022 – WWE® (NYSE: WWE) today announced a record for first-day ticket sales for WrestleMania 39 taking placeat SoFi Stadium in Los Angeles.
+STAMFORD, Conn.–(BUSINESS WIRE)– WWE® (NYSE: WWE) today announced a record for first-day ticket sales for WrestleMania 39 taking place at SoFi Stadium in Los Angeles.
 Over 90,000 tickets were sold within the first 24 hours – more than any event in WWE history and a 42% increase over first-day sales for WrestleMania 38 at AT&T Stadium in Dallas.

 WWE Executive Vice President Paul Levesque revealed the numbers on WWE’s Q2 2022 earnings call, where the company announced it produced its most successful second quarter in history – setting records for revenue and adjusted OIBDA.